sherafatia/v1dd-public/README.md

 # v1dd_public
-This repository contains the code for reproducing the figures of the V1DD manuscript as of June 15th 2024.
+This repository contains the code for reproducing the figures of the V1DD manuscript as of March 26 2025.

-Author: Arefeh Sherafati (arefesherafati@gmail.com)
+Author: Arefeh Sherafati (arefesherafati@gmail.com), Naomi Donovan (naomi.donovan@ucsf.edu)

 ## Dependencies

-These set of analyses are built upon a version of the [`allen_v1dd`](https://github.com/AllenInstitute/allen_v1dd/blob/main/README.md) repository that I saved in 2023.
+These set of analyses are built upon a version of the [`allen_v1dd`](https://github.com/AllenInstitute/allen_v1dd/blob/main/README.md) repository that was saved in 2023.
 This repository is currently private.
 You need to request access to allen_v1dd prior to using the current repository.
 After you gained access to allen_v1dd:

 -	Clone the current repository & cd into repository folder:
 ```